System Automation

 Trashcan

-What about the trashcan, also know as the recycle bin?
+What about the trashcan, also known as the recycle bin?
 Do you ever remember to empty it?
 I have created a cron job so I do not have to worry about it.

 Add to our cron jobs to run on the first day of the month: